AmandaDiscord/Docs/README.md

 Make sure the database is set to use UTF-8.

+### Redis

+Amanda, by default, caches some Objects sent by Discord in Redis as a form of semi-persistent storage for all worker nodes to access.

+It is highly recommended that you put Redis on a machine with at least 8GB of RAM.
+Having a CPU with good single core performance is optional, but strongly recommended. the volume of data sent by Discord in the form of GUILD_CREATE payloads on gateway identify can starve the instance of resources on lower end hardware.

+No additional setup is required, but it is recommended to protect the instance with a password and change the HTTP port Redis' web server uses.

+### RabbitMQ

+If you're lucky enough to get RabbitMQ to install, Amanda's cache library depends on an AMQP message broker. (the hardest part is getting erlang to install.
+If you already have erlang installed, you should have relative ease installing RabbitMQ.)

 ### Lavalink

 Amanda uses Lavalink as its audio processor.
 [Download an appropriate version][lavalink] of Lavalink, or build your own, and run it on a server.
+PLEASE NOTE that as of writing this, audio filters has not been merged from Lavalink/dev into master You should install/build a version which supports OP filters.
 It does not need to be geographically close to the bot host.
 You should put it close to the Discord voice regions that you want to stream to.

 [lavalink]: https://github.com/Frederikam/Lavalink/blob/master/README.md#server-configuration

-Use the provided `application.yml` file.
+You may use the provided `application.yml` file.

 ### Invidious